kkim22/PublicSafety-Database/README.md

 # How to run
 -Download all files that are uploaded

--Run code.rb to run the application
+-Run main.rb to run the application

 -Run test.rb to run the function tests